HomeBankingBookkeepingTaxesInvoices

 When to choose this option: If you’re a pro at taxes, or get a kick out of doing everything yourself, then this is the option for you.
 You’ll also need to use this option if you want to submit your tax return before the IRS starts accepting e-filed returns in late January.

-Tips to keep in mind when preparing your tax return
+Three things to remember when preparing your tax return

 Choosing a tax filing method can be intimidating; there are a ton of options out there, and it’s tough to know if you’re getting the biggest bang for your buck.
 Here are some tips to keep in mind throughout the decision-making process, as well as when you’re filing: